digitranslab/jumpstart/docs/versioned_docs/version-2.17.0/licensing.md

 ## Setting up for Licensing

 This comprehensive guide aims to assist you in the process of configuring paid plans on your self-hosted platform.
 We offer three different licenses tailored to your specific requirements.
-Let's explore how to get the most out of ToolJet's powerful features! 🚀
+Let's explore how to get the most out of JumpStart's powerful features! 🚀

 Let's look into three types of licenses:

 1. **Trial License**: This is a free license that grants access to premium features for a 14-day trial period.
  - **New Users**: Choose the 14-day trial during onboarding.
  - **Existing Users**: Request a trial license key from our sales or support team.
-2. **Business License**: This is a paid license that you can purchase **[directly](https://www.tooljet.com/pricing)**.
+2. **Business License**: This is a paid license that you can purchase **[directly](https://www.jumpstart.com/pricing)**.
 3. **Enterprise License**: This is a paid license with customizable options.
 To obtain this license, you have to contact our sales team.

 ---